stevan06v/karen/README.md

 # Karen
-This project is made for the raspberrypi-pico and aims to provide speech to text functionality with data-visualization via an oled screen.
-Its puropse is to act like the charcter KAREN out of Spongebob Squarepants :)
+This project is made for the raspberrypi and aims to provide speech to text functionality with data-visualization via an oled screen.
+Its puropse is to act like the charcter KAREN out of Spongebob Squarepants and to answer simple questions

 # Links
 * https://www.youtube.com/watch?v=LEDpgye3bf4